v85494961-tech/Real-Time-Sensor-Data-Visualization/README.md

 - I had to make sure the baud rate in Arduino and Python was the same.
 - Sometimes the serial monitor and Python program could not work at the same time, so I had to close one before running the other.

+## Impact / Applications
+- Helps in understanding real-time light sensing using embedded systems.
+- Shows how physical sensor data can be converted into useful digital information.
+- Demonstrates basic principles used in IoT monitoring systems.
+- Can be expanded into smart lighting or automatic lighting control systems.
+- Builds foundation for real-time data acquisition and visualization systems.
+- Useful for learning how hardware and software systems work together.

 ## Future Improvements
 - Add analog light intensity monitoring
 - Store sensor data for analysis